GoMMC Guide

 1) Power down.

-2) Move the three-legged jumper on GoMMC (just below the MMC socket) to the 'west' or 'left' position (away from the PCB edge).
+2) On the three pin header on GoMMC (just below the MMC socket), move the jumper to the 'west' or 'left' position (away from the PCB edge).

 3) Power up.
 Your machine should no longer hang, but GoMMC has 'gone' as well.

-7) Move the three-legged jumper on GoMMC back to the 'east' or 'right' position (nearest the PCB edge).
+6) On the three pin header on GoMMC, move the jumper back to the 'east' or 'right' position (nearest the PCB edge).